View your notes on Mac

 Ask Siri.
 Say something like: “Read my notes from yesterday.”
-Learn how to ask Siri.
+Learn more about Siri.

 In the Notes app on your Mac, select a folder under an account in the sidebar.
 You may need to do any of the following:

-If you don’t see any folders: In the sidebar, position the pointer over the account name until the Show button appears, then click the button.
+If you don’t see any folders: In the sidebar, hover your pointer over the account name, then choose Show.

 Notes in that folder appear to the right of the list of folders.
 To change the order in which the notes appear, see Sort and pin notes.

 To find and select the note you want, do any of the following: